 Metro: Opera (Red Line, L2) or (Green Line, L5) plus 5 minutes walk

 October - March: Monday - Saturday 10:30 - 18:00, Sunday and Holidays 10:00 - 16:00

 April - September: Monday - Sunday and Holidays 10:00 - 20:00

 Entry fee: €10.00 without guide; €17.00 with guide.
 Children under 5 go free.

 Cheap rate: €5.00 for pre-arranged school groups, old age pensioners, students and the handicapped.

 FREE entry to the Royal Palace with the Madrid Card

 Disabled access is available.

-This museum in Madrid was originally a house belonging to Jose Lazaro Galdiano, who was a writer, editor and financer.
+This museum in Madrid was originally a house belonging to Jose Lazaro Galdiano, who was a writer, editor and financier.
 He lived from 1862 - 1947, and in this time built up an extensive art collection, together with many unusual items.
-For example you can see a cross-shaped pocket watch, that Charles V used to wear when he was hunting!
+For example you can see a cross-shaped pocket watch, that Charles V used to wear when he was hunting.

 Museum Lázaro Galdiano